Support Us

 Cinema DMC

-So those three things were the constants.
-The Rock Against Racism Exhibition was a backdrop to every DMC2015 event (apart from the cinema).
-Radio DMC broadcast both days between midday and teatime (6pm on Friday and 4.30pm on Saturday).
-And Cinema DMC rolled out the music documentaries between midday and 6pm both days.
+So, those three things were the constants.
+The Rock Against Racism Exhibition served as a backdrop to every DMC 2015 event (apart from the cinema).
+Radio DMC broadcast on both days between midday and teatime—6 pm on Friday and 4:30 pm on Saturday.
+Cinema DMC screened music documentaries between midday and 6 pm on both days.

 Colin James performing live during Radio DMC